eladyaniv01/SC2MapAnalysis/README.md

 # Corners are marked with a red 'V'
 ```

-access a Region like so(region_label is of type int):
+- access a Region like so(region_label is of type int):

 **`region = map_data.regions[region_label]`**

-or,  get a region by quering a point ( for example the position of the enemy )
+- get a region by quering a point ( for example the position of the enemy )

 **`region = map_data.in_region(point)`**

-other handy objects available through our interface
+- other handy objects available through our interface

 **`region.region_chokes`**